More results...

 List of Subjects

-Before building the Curricula, all _Subjects_ must be created in the central list of subjects found in Main Settings.
-This master list serves as the foundation for Curriculum-specific customization.
+Before building a Curriculum, all _Subjects_ must be created in the central List of Subjects available in the Main Settings.
+This master list acts as the base repository from which subjects are later connected to one or more Curricula.

 Common Subjects Across Curricula

-If the same _Subject_ is used in multiple Curricula (e.g., co-teaching across Programs), it should only be added once to the central list and then get connected to multiple Curricula.
+If the same _Subject_ is used in more than one Curriculum (e.g., co-teaching across Programs), it should only be added once to the central List of Subjects and then get connected to relevant Curricula.

 Basic Data

-- Subject Custom Abbreviation for This Curriculum: Allows a localized abbreviation different from the master subject list, suitable for internal codes or specific cohort identifiers.
+• Subject Custom Abbreviation for This Curriculum: Allows a localized abbreviation different from the main subjects list, suitable for internal codes or specific cohort identifiers.

 Hours & Credits